 4. Finalize your policy

-Once you’ve found the right policy and insurer for you, it’s time to lock in coverage.
+Once you’ve found the right policy and insurer, it’s time to lock in coverage.

 At this point, your insurer may request additional information, including:

-- Proof of address and/or home ownership (mortgage documents)
+- Proof of address and/or home ownership, such as mortgage documents.

-If you haven’t already provided certain personal information, like your vehicle’s VIN or your driver’s license number, you may be asked to do so at this time.
+You may be asked to provide certain personal information, like your vehicle’s VIN or your driver’s license number, at this time.

 Then, provide your payment information and choose a payment plan.
-Most insurers will let you choose between paying your premium in full or making quarterly or monthly installments, though you may qualify for additional discounts if you pay your premiums faster.
+Most insurers let you make quarterly or monthly installments, though you may qualify for additional discounts if you pay your full premium up front.

 Roadblocks to same-day insurance